snotskie/ttrpg/md/index.md

 ### Step One · Choose Highest Stat
 <!-- _class: creation -->

-The following pages describe the **Stats** used in *Humanity, Blessed*, known collectively as **the H's of Humanity**.
-Your table may add an additional Stat as well, from the list of Optional Stats provided or by creating your own.
+The following pages describe the **Stats** used in ***Humanity, Blessed* ⊜**, known collectively as **the H's of Humanity**.
+Your table may add an additional Stat as well from the list of optional Stats provided or by creating your own.

 Your first task is to decide **which Stat your character is best at**.

 As you do, begin to think about the story your character takes on in your mind. **Why are they good at this and not at that?** Why is one important to them and not the other?
 What are they trying to improve?
 What do they like getting help from others on?

-When you begin the game, most of your Stats are equal, using a $d4$ for their Checks.
+When you begin the game, most of your Stats are equal, using a $d4$ for their Stat Dice.
 However, the Stat you chose as your **highest Stat begins the game one die size larger**.
 In Step Two of character creation your **Lifestyle and Ethic** will also increase your starting Stat Dice.

 All your Stat Dice may be **upgraded later in the Session Shop**.